 Sanjit A. Seshia

-He received his B.Tech. in Computer Science and Engineering from the Indian Institute of Technology, Bombay and a M.S. and a Ph.D. in Computer Science from Carnegie Mellon University.
-His Ph.D. thesis research on the UCLID verification system pioneered the area known as satisfiability modulo theories (SMT) and SMT-based verification.
-He has co-authored a textbook on embedded systems.
-He has received a Presidential Early Career Award for Scientists and Engineers (PECASE), an Alfred P. Sloan Research Fellowship, and the School of Computer Science Distinguished Dissertation Award at Carnegie Mellon University.
+Sanjit A. Seshia is an Associate Professor in the Department of Electrical Engineering and Computer Sciences at the University of California, Berkeley.
+He received an M.S. and Ph.D. in Computer Science from Carnegie Mellon University, and a B.Tech. in Computer Science and Engineering from the Indian Institute of Technology, Bombay.
+His research interests are in dependable computing and computational logic, with a current focus on applying automated formal methods to problems in cyber-physical systems, computer security, electronic design automation, and synthetic biology.
+His Ph.D. thesis work on the UCLID verifier and decision procedure helped pioneer the area of satisfiability modulo theories (SMT) and SMT-based verification.
+He is co-author of a widely-used textbook on embedded systems and has led the development of technologies for cyber-physical systems education based on formal methods.
+His awards and honors include a Presidential Early Career Award for Scientists and Engineers (PECASE) from the White House, an Alfred P. Sloan Research Fellowship, and the School of Computer Science Distinguished Dissertation Award at Carnegie Mellon University.

 - O. Kupferman, W. Li, and S. A. Seshia, "A theory of mutations with applications to vacuity, coverage, and fault tolerance," in Proc.
 2008 Formal Methods in Computer Aided Design Conf.
 (FMCAD '08), A. Cimatti and R. Jones, Eds., Los Alamitos, CA: IEEE Computer Society, 2008, pp. 9 pg.